kyuhyoung/Deep_Visual_Inertial_Odometry/README.md

 - No RNN but Kalman filter: Accleration and image fusion for frame-to-frame displacement.

 cons:
-- no position correction: drift in position: But SLAM can correct the position drfit.
+- no position correction : drift in position: But SLAM can correct the position drfit.

 ## Please Cite: